ubc-micromet/ubc-micromet_Site_Archived/docs/Maintenance1.md

 ---
 layout: default
-title: Routine Maintenance Procedures
+title: Maintenance Procedures
-parent: Field Sites
+parent: Documentation
 has_children: True
 nav_order: 1
 ---

-#  Monthly Maintenance Procedures
+#  Maintenance Procedures
 {: .no_toc }

-This page details the steps for maintaining and calibrating EC sensors at our flux sites.
+This section covers general procedures for doing maintenance and calibration at our flux sites.
 Under normal operating conditions, maintenance trips should occur every 4-6 weeks for each site.  **At least two** lab members are required on each trip.
-BB1 & BB2 should always be visited on the same trip.
+Whenever possible BB1 & BB2 should always be visited on the same trip.
 DSM & RBM can also be visited in one trip to save fuel.

 <details open markdown="block">
   <summary>